Shynixn/PetBlocks/docs/source/faq/petblockspongebukkit.rst

 * Cross server pets are possible between Bukkit and Sponge server as the MySQL database is also interchangeable ✔
 * There is no Sponge version of the Head-Database plugin available, so this feature is disabled in Sponge-PetBlocks ✘
 * There is no Sponge version of the WorldGuard plugin available, so region restricting is disabled in Sponge-PetBlocks ✘
+* PetBlocks-Sponge is not available for as many Minecraft versions as PetBlocks-Bukkit ✘
 * All other features are available ✔